locngoxuan/xsql/README.md

 ## Introduction

-`xsql` is a simple library in order to support us build up a application which is able to switch among database vendor easily by configuring `xsql.Dialect`.
+`xsql` is a simple library in order to support us build up a application which:
+- Use native sql statement but need to switch database vendors back and forth
+- Use application-based id generator

-Purpose of `xsql.Dialect` is providing an interface for replacing `name place holder` by specific parameter place holder of each database vendor.
+This implementation uses `xsql.Dialect` to provide an interface for replacing `name place holder` by specific parameter place holder of each database vendor.

 Even `xsql` does not intend to be built up as an ORM library, but it also supports: